Dishwashers, Electrical, Small Appliances

 • GFCI outlets also add protection to anything plugged into them from power surges

-Are There Risks of not Using GFCI Protection with a Disposal?
+Are There Risks of Not Using GFCI Protection with a Disposal?

 Related Questions